overcoil/prestoX-cluster/README.md

 ## Snapshot Image

-You may want to build the Presto with your own build package for the development of Presto itself.
+You may want to run presto with custom build

 ```
-$ cp /path/to/presto/presto-server/target/presto-server-330-SNAPSHOT.tar.gz /path/to/docker-presto-cluster/presto-base/
 $ make snapshot
 ```